cruiz328/TheScribeNoteTaker_hw11/README.md

   Click the green "code", and click the ssh link, go into terminal and clone into local machine.
  # Steps
 ### Step One
-  run npm i to install all dependencies.
+  run 'npm i' to install all dependencies.
 ### Step Two
    Then run npm start or nodemon server to launch a local server.
 ### Step Three